apache/aurora/docs/deploying-aurora-scheduler.md

 script does not access resources outside of the sandbox, as when the script is run from within a docker container those resources will not exist.

+In order to correctly execute processes inside a job, the docker container must have python 2.7 installed.

 A scheduler flag, `-global_container_mounts` allows mounting paths from the host (i.e., the slave) into all containers on that host.
 The format is a comma separated list of host_path:container_path[:mode] tuples.
 For example `-global_container_mounts=/opt/secret_keys_dir:/mnt/secret_keys_dir:ro` mounts `/opt/secret_keys_dir` from the slaves into all launched containers.
 Valid modes are `ro` and `rw`.

-In order to correctly execute processes inside a job, the docker container must have python 2.7 installed.
+If you would like to supply your own parameters to `docker run` when launching jobs in docker containers, you may use the following flags:

+    -allow_docker_parameters
+    -default_docker_parameters

+`-allow_docker_parameters` controls whether or not users may pass their own configuration parameters through the job configuration files.
+If set to `false` (the default), the scheduler will reject jobs with custom parameters. *NOTE*: this setting should be used with caution as it allows any job owner to specify any parameters they wish, including those that may introduce security concerns (`privileged=true`, for example).

+`-default_docker_parameters` allows a cluster operator to specify a universal set of parameters that should be used for every container that does not have parameters explicitly configured at the job level.
+The argument accepts a multimap format:

+    -default_docker_parameters="read-only=true,tmpfs=/tmp,tmpfs=/run"

 ### Process Logs

 #### Log destination
 By default, Thermos will write process stdout/stderr to log files in the sandbox.
 Process object configuration allows specifying alternate log file destinations like streamed stdout/stderr or suppression of all log output.
-Default behavior can be configured for the entire cluster with the following flag (through the -thermos_executor_flags argument to the Aurora scheduler):
+Default behavior can be configured for the entire cluster with the following flag (through the `-thermos_executor_flags` argument to the Aurora scheduler):

     --runner-logger-destination=both